 If you don’t have heating in your camping set-up, then you’ll need a plug-in electric heater (providing you have electric hook-up, of course).
 The best options are an efficient fan heater for instant warmth or a small radiator that you can leave on (safely) for constant background heat.
 We don’t like the gas-powered heaters because they can be very dangerous in small spaces.

 We like the Anna fan heaters because they’re slim and stylish with a choice of 700 and 1200W output, plus tip-over protection.
 The Kampa Diddy is a cheaper option.
 The best mini oil-free radiator is the baby Dimplex radiator.
 It has a 700W output and costs around £55.
 These are slower to heat up than a fan heater, but safe to leave on under most conditions, so you could come back to a warm campervan or caravan after a walk or trip to the pub.
+The Dimplex (Eco Chico) warms up much faster than an oil-filled radiator and far lighter and more portable.
+Ideal for larger campervans, motorhomes and caravans.

 No hook-up?
 Then it’s time to get clever with hot water bottles.
 Every time you boil a kettle, put leftover water into a thermos flask and use this to help fill your hot water bottles.
 It saves gas and time.
 These pill-shaped ones are a novel idea.

 Sitting around in your sleeping bag will keep you warm, but it’s not easy to move around.
-We prefer to take a couple of singled duvets, or better still (and far more in the spirit of a cosy winter) a fake fur blanket.
+We prefer to take a couple of single duvets, or better still (and far more in the spirit of a cosy winter) a fake fur blanket.
 Very luxurious!

 A warm but lightweight jacket for inside is a good idea too.
 We try to avoid down-filled because of the cruelty involved, so have a look at our article on alternative padded jackets that use lightweight synthetic insulation.